MathiewMay/tux-mod-manager/README.md

 - [ ] Create cli commands, example to launch a game from steam with a specifc profile without having to use the mod manager

 ## Current indev issues
-- [ ] Some mods may have a `data` folder already in their archive, some may not.
-This leads to a double up of the data folder, which would prevent the mod from loading.
+- [ ] For games with path extensions, some mods may have the extension folder already in their archive, some may not.
+This means that sometimes a mod has the extension folder, sometimes it doesn't.
+In the end this would resoult in the Game not reading some mods, because they're essentially in the wrong folder (e.g. `data/data/`)
 - [ ] Download manager does not yet currently work entirely

 ## Dev environment